-\textbf{Organization} In this section, we give an overview of the up-to-date optimization algorithms for neural networks.
-In section~\ref{sec: sign-variance}, we identify the key mechanism that is behind the dynamics of adaptive optimizers and point out a key failure of Adam in this formulation, and in section~\ref{sec: laprop}, we introduce our optimizer \laprop\ as a remedy.
-Section~\ref{sec: experiment} presents our experiments.
-In section~\ref{sec: theory}, we prove some mathematical properties of our method, and bound the regret of our method by a factor of order $O(\sqrt{T})$

-\textbf{Contribution} This work has three main contributions: (1) proposing a new adaptive optimization algorithm that has considerably better flexibility in hyperparameters, and confirming that such flexibility can indeed translate to wider applicability and better performance on tasks that are relevant to modern industrial applications and academic interests; (2) conceptually, establishing a new framework for understanding different optimizers, as none of the previously proposed frameworks includes our method as a subclass; (3) theoretically, we extend the convergence proofs and show that our method is different from the previous ones, i.e. \adam\ and \amsgrad, by a key factor that has limited their flexibity and often leads to worse performance.
+This work has three contributions: (1) proposing a new adaptive optimization algorithm that has considerably better stability and flexibility, and confirming that such advantages indeed translate to wider applicability and better performance on tasks that are relevant to industrial applications and academic interests; (2) conceptually, extending an existing framework for understanding different optimizers, as none of the previously proposed frameworks include our method as a subclass; (3) theoretically, we give a convergence proof of our method and show that our method is different from the previous ones, i.e.~\adam\ and \amsgrad, by a key factor that has limited their flexibility and may lead to worse performance.